Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Goblin Valley State Park resides between Capitol Reef National Park and Moab, Utah.
 First discovered by cowboys looking for cattle, Goblin Valley is survived by five buttes and unusual rock formations surrounding walls of eroded cliffs.

-Peak geologic history is present in the state park, a place that’s prime for stargazing, hiking, mountain biking, and some of the best camping in Utah.
+Peak geologic history is present in the state park, a place that’s prime for hiking, mountain biking, and stargazing from campgrounds.
 Be sure to bring your binoculars or celestial telescope for a grand view of the night sky.

-Aerial view at the Dead Horse Point during sunset
+Views at the Dead Horse Point State Park

 The immense desert landscape of Dead Horse Point exists right on the banks of Moab, Utah.
 Sweeping canyons, high desert woodland terrain, and miles of trails give Dead Horse Point its sought-after reputation among outdoor enthusiasts.